meteatamel/knative-tutorial/docs/07-deploycloudrun.md

 In this lab, we will see what it takes to deploy our [Hello World Knative serving sample](01-helloworldserving.md) from the previous lab and deploy to Cloud Run.
 You'll be surprised how easy it is!

-## Get a project in `us-central1` region
+## Get a project in a Cloud Run region

-Cloud Run currently runs only in `us-central1` region (but more regions are coming soon!).
-Make sure your project is pointing to the right region:
+Cloud Run is currently available in `us-central1`, `us-east1`, `europe-west1`, and `asia-northeast1` regions.
+Make sure your project is in one of them:

 ```bash
 gcloud config list